-FATF released a Virtual Assets Red-Flag Indicators report in 2020 September.
+FATF released a Virtual Assets Red-Flag Indicators report in September 2020.
 This report aims to assist reporting organizations, including financial institutions (FAs), designated non-financial businesses and professions (DNFBPs), and VASPs.
-The report also emphasizes a risk-based approach to Customer Due Diligence (CDD) requirements, which requires reporting organizations to know who Customers and stakeholders are, understand the nature and purpose of the business relationship, and the source of funds.
+The report also emphasizes a risk-based approach to Customer Due Diligence (CDD) requirements, which requires reporting organizations to know who Customers and stakeholders are, understand the nature and purpose of the business relationship, and know the source of funds.

 The report mainly focuses on six red-flag indicators: those related to transactions, those related to transaction patterns, those related to anonymity, about senders or recipients, those related to funding or wealth at source and geographic risks.
 This blog will summarize the red flag indicators in the Report.
-Click on the link below to view the full FATF Report.
+Click here to view the full FATF Report.

 Red Flag Indicators Related to Transactions